Pineapple integrated crop protection program (PI17001)

 The project team have made progress in the following areas.

-Thirteen demonstration trial sites have been secured and established, covering each of the five research topics namely:
+Seventeen demonstration trial sites have been secured and established, covering each of the five research topics namely:

 - Site selection and drainage